Attendance and Punctuality

 - School clip-on tie†

-- Smart substantial shoes (that fully enclose the feet.).
+- Smart substantial shoes.
 Please see additional guidance below.

 Students may choose to have: